Frequently Asked Questions

 What does “_pickle.UnpicklingError: invalid load key, “x00”.” indicate?

 This has been observed with the OFA fabric when using mpi4py and usually indicates MPI messages aren’t being received correctly.
 The solution is to either switch fabric or turn off matching probes.
-See the answer for “Why does libEnsemble hang on certain systems when running with MPI?”
+See the answer to “Why does libEnsemble hang on certain systems when running with MPI?”

 For more information see https://bitbucket.org/mpi4py/mpi4py/issues/102/unpicklingerror-on-commrecv-after-iprobe.